MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/win32.md

 First, learn a little about these tools, but don't download or install them yet:

-1. In a separate window or tab, briefly check out the [Windows Implementation Libraries (WIL)](https://github.com/Microsoft/wil) GitHub repo —<!--emdash--> but don't clone, download, or install it from there.
+1. In a separate window or tab, briefly check out the [Windows Implementation Libraries (WIL)](https://github.com/Microsoft/wil) GitHub repo - but don't clone, download, or install it from there.

-1. In a separate window or tab, briefly check out the the [Windows Runtime C++ Template Library (WRL)](/cpp/cppcx/wrl/windows-runtime-cpp-template-library-wrl?view=vs-2019&preserve-view=true) —<!--emdash--> but don't clone, download, or install it from there.
+1. In a separate window or tab, briefly check out the the [Windows Runtime C++ Template Library (WRL)](/cpp/cppcx/wrl/windows-runtime-cpp-template-library-wrl?view=vs-2019&preserve-view=true) - but don't clone, download, or install it from there.
 <!--clickable full link:
 https://docs.microsoft.com/en-us/cpp/cppcx/wrl/windows-runtime-cpp-template-library-wrl?view=msvc-170&preserve-view=true&viewFallbackFrom=vs-2019
 -->